Dumba kneels, NHL puts focus on Black Lives Matter movement

 ”I’ve said how I feel, and other players are getting comfortable to say how they feel, as well,” said Stars forward Tyler Seguin, who marched in a peaceful protest in Dallas.

-When the playoffs began Saturday, one banner in Toronto’s Scotiabank Arena read, “#WeSkateFor Black Lives.”
+When the playoffs began Saturday, one banner in Toronto’s Scotiabank Arena read, ”(hash)WeSkateFor Black Lives.”
 Before the nightcap between Pittsburgh and Montreal, an anti-racism video montage played on the video screens.

 ”In hockey, we often let our effort, our determination and passion to win do the talking,” the video said. ”But when an issue is bigger than the game, we must speak out, starting with three words we need to get comfortable saying: Black Lives Matter.”